◊ Abdominal Wall Affwctions & Hernia ◊

 1-Presence of swelling, hernial sac and ring

-2-Symptoms of regular colic, and vomiting in pets, the hernia will be found to have increased in size, become hard, painful, and tenser than formerly.
+2-Symptoms of regular colic, and vomiting in pets, the hernia will be found to have increase in its size, become hard, painful, and tenser than formerly.

 3-Symptoms of peritonitis, and the animal soon dies if reduction is not effected